Price-Index/Shop-Log-Parser/docs/LOGPARSER.md

 > *Depending on your OS it might be ``py`` ``python``, ``python3`` or other.*

 ## Additional information
+> [!IMPORTANT]
-The dictionary list may be incomplete causing unknown items (enchanted items for example) to appear.\
+> The dictionary list may be incomplete causing unknown items (enchanted items for example) to appear.\
-The dictionary was only made for Non-anvilled items as those are the only items actually worth something.
+> The dictionary was only made for Non-anvilled items as those are the only items actually worth something.

 ## How it works
 Everytime you boot Minecraft, the game makes a ``latest.log`` file under ``C:\Users\%USERPROFILE%\AppData\Roaming\.minecraft\logs``.\